CybercentreCanada/assemblyline4_docs/docs/public_beta/install.md

 For this first public beta, the only installation we will support is the appliance installation.
 (This can also be used for service development)

-In this setup, Assemblyline 4 will use all the resources available on your machine for it's components.
+In this setup, AssemblyLine 4 will use all the resources available on your machine for it's components.
 This can be deploy on any machine / VM that can run docker containers.

 ### Pre-requisites

-We recommend that you run Assemblyline on a system with the following specs:
+We recommend that you run AssemblyLine on a system with the following specs:

     Any linux distribution with a recent kernel (4.4+) 4 Cores